nuno-vieira-deel/koa-with-graphql-subscriptions/README.md

 # koa-with-graphql-subscriptions
-Example of a Koa server with graphql subscriptions (not working)
+Example of a Koa server with graphql subscriptions using Apollo Server (WIP - not working).